janEntikan/panda3d-docs/programming/finite-state-machines/advanced-fsm-tidbits.rst

    However, the filter function can also return a tuple.
-If it returns a tuple, it should be of the form ``('StateName', arg1, arg2, ...)``, where arg1, arg2, ... represent the optional arguments that should be passed to the enterStateName method.
-Usually, these are the same arguments that were passed to the filterStateName method (in this case, you can generate the return value tuple with the python syntax ``('StateName',) + args``).
+If it returns a tuple, it should be of the form ``('StateName', arg1, arg2, ...)``, where arg1, arg2, ... represent the optional arguments that should be passed to the enter_state_name method.
+Usually, these are the same arguments that were passed to the filter_state_name method (in this case, you can generate the return value tuple with the python syntax ``('StateName',) + args``).

    The returned arguments are not necessarily the same as the ones passed in,